 As the global human population expands, populations of wildlife are coming under increasing pressure.
 The threats are many and include habitat degradation and destruction, unsustainable and commercialised hunting, disease and human-wildlife conflict.
 Increasingly, the expansion of large-scale agri-business and the exploitation of natural resources by the extractive industries, as well as slash and burn farming, are driving the loss of habitat.

 We are involved in a variety of field conservation projects which aim to protect the natural habitat of wild animals including: lions, Ethiopian wolves, elephants, chimpanzees, tigers, gorillas, giraffe, jaguars, orangutans and orca.

 We promote a compassionate conservation approach to the work we do with local communities and implement feasible mitigation measures to reduce conflict.
-In addition, we conduct research, support enforcement and promote education and advocacy in order to fulfill our vision of a world where humans and wildlife can live alongside each other.
+In addition, we conduct research, support enforcement and promote education and advocacy in order to fulfil our vision of a world where humans and wildlife can live alongside each other.